 Fund Transfers and Payments

 It’s no surprise that payment transfer services, which are closely linked to consumer banking, are cited as the second most likely sector to be affected by FinTech banking disruption in the same PwC report.

 As new retail banking models continue to pose challenges to financial institutions, so do flexible offerings for fund transfers and payments.

 What’s more, even if financial institutions do have established online banking platforms, they haven’t necessarily developed mobile banking systems, putting them one step behind in a practice that’s well on its way to becoming standard in the smartphone era.
-As the sector shifts toward customer-centric offerings focused on mobile channels, it’s increasingly important for banks and financial institutions to integrate innovative services into their payment transfer models.
+As FinTech banking disruption shifts the sector further towards customer-centric offerings focused on mobile channels, it’s increasingly important for banks and financial institutions to integrate innovative services into their payment transfer models.

 Investment and Wealth Management

-In much the same way, the investment sector is being completely overhauled by FinTech disruption.
+In much the same way, the investment sector is being completely overhauled by FinTech banking disruption.
 Banks typically charge hefty brokerage fees in exchange for access to trading platforms, which up until recently had been reserved for the wealthy.
 But InvesTech services like ScalableCapital and Betterment now offer safe, inexpensive alternatives to banks, which have both opened the investment market to new customers and turned existing players away from financial institutions – showing us FinTech banking disruption in perhaps it’s purest, most raw form as a result.

 Here too, digital technologies and shifting consumer preferences are building off of one another to provide significant challenges to financial institutions: over a third of global executives see this sector being changed radically by FinTech banking disruption over the next five years.

 Commercial banking isn’t immune to the changes brought by FinTech banking disruption either.
-In Europe, the revised PSD2 directive has opened the customer data held by banks to third parties, leading to a new wave of digital platforms that have had SMEs and corporations alike turning away from financial institutions in favor of cheaper, more flexible, and more innovative solutions.
+In Europe, the revised PSD2 directive has opened the customer data held by banks up to third parties, leading to a new wave of digital platforms that have had SMEs and corporations alike turning away from financial institutions in favor of cheaper, more flexible, and more innovative solutions.

 Echoing the changes that have taken place in retail banking, services like Penta now offer business accounts at a fraction of the cost typically associated with opening them in a bank.
 Startups like Ripple provide cross-border payment services based on blockchain technologies, making it easy for major companies to cut costs, save time, and increase revenue in ways previously unthinkable.

-Finally, risk management companies like ComplyAdvantage are focusing on data science to create innovative, and highly successful, risk-screening financial services — which means that everyone in the sector has to keep up, including the banks who have had to share the very data contributing to the rise in competition.
+Finally, risk management companies like ComplyAdvantage are focusing on data science to create innovative, and highly successful, risk-screening financial services — which means that everyone in the sector has to keep up, including the banks who – through being obliged to share their data – gave rise to the very competitors they sought to avoid.

-Insurance comes in at number five on PwC’s global survey of industries most likely to be affected by FinTech, with a quarter of respondents seeing it undergo changes in the next five years.
+Insurance comes in at number five on PwC’s global survey of industries most likely to be affected by FinTech banking disruption, with a quarter of respondents seeing it undergo changes in the next five years.

 InsurTech disruption has taken much the same form it has in other areas of financial services: tapping into unused markets and using technology to cut costs and better meet the customer demands of the smartphone era.
 Oscar and Lemonade, for example, both provide insurance services delivered through mobile channels, with minimal pricing and fast turnaround times when paying premiums to customers.